Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 1. SDR: The split between fixed and variable pay

-Before looking at the indicators to be taken into account in the variable remuneration of an SDR, it is first necessary to determine how much of their wage should be devoted to the fixed salary and how much to the variable part.
+Before looking at the indicators to be taken into account of the variable remuneration of an SDR, it is first necessary to determine how much of their wage should be devoted to the fixed salary and how much to the variable part.

 There is no single correct answer to the question!
 This distribution depends above all on the company's objectives.